-Roundhouse Engineering Co.
-Ltd. Units 6-10 Churchill Business Park.
+Units 6-10 Churchill Business Park.

 Churchill Road, Wheatley.

 Doncaster.
 DN1 2TF.
 England.

 Tel.
 01302 328035 Fax.
+01302 761312

-01302 761312 Email. mail@roundhouse-eng.com www.roundhouse-eng.com
+Email. mail@roundhouse-eng.com

-0-4-0 Chassis Kit Introduction
+HBK2 Lady Anne 0-6-0 Walschaerts Valve-Gear Chassis Introduction

-These instructions cover the construction of a 0-4-0 chassis with Walschaerts type valve-gear.
-The valve gear is of a simplified design which does not make use of a combination lever.
+These instructions cover the construction of a 0-6-0 chassis with Walschaerts type valve-gear.
+The valve gear is of a simplified design, which does not make use of a combination lever.

 No machining is necessary, though certain parts may require the use of hand tools to obtain a good fit and, a small number of holes require drilling during the construction of the valve-gear.
 In the following pages, we will take you through the construction step by step with the aid of both written instructions and diagrams, just as we build the locomotives in our works.
 We have made the instructions as clear and concise as possible and have tried to show where and what problems are likely to be encountered and how to overcome them.
 This is not a 'build it in one evening' kit, however, anyone with a little patience and care can build a working steam locomotive to be proud of using the minimum of hand tools.

-Before starting to actually assemble the chassis, check the contents against the check list on the back page and read through these instructions fully so that you identify all parts and understand where each is fitted.
+Before starting to assemble the chassis, check the contents against the list on the back page and read through these instructions fully so that you identify all parts and understand where each is fitted.
 Refer to diagrams at all times as these will make it clear which way round certain parts go and what holes are used.
 From long experience, we have found that with this type of working model, it does not pay to work to 'close fits' in certain areas when assembling.
 Pay attention to any clearances and slotted holes etc. otherwise you may find that the first time you steam it up it will not run.
-The reason for this is passed through the loco causing all parts to expand slightly.
+The reason for this is expansion.
+A lot of heat is used to generate the steam and a lot of this is passed through the loco causing all parts to expand.
 As several different materials are used and some items get hotter than others, expansion is not uniform throughout.
-What seems perfectly free running when cold can lock up solid when hot, unless allowances have been made.
+What seems perfectly free running when cold can lock up solid when hot unless allowances have been made.